-The name Erythraeum Chaos has been approved for the chaos feature located at 21.8S, 12.4W on Mars.
-See the Gazetteer of Planetary Nomenclature for more information.
+The name Camilla has been approved for a crater (4.41S, 60.0W, 31.2 km) on Dione.
+Please see the list of craters on Dione in the Gazetteer of Planetary Nomenclature for more information.

 The name Encke Division, part of Saturn's ring nomenclature, has been changed to Encke Gap in order to conform to the definiton of divisions and gaps recently posted on the Ring and Ring Gap Nomenclature page of the Gazetteer of Planetary Nomenclature.

 Five new names (Coimbra, Kalocsa, Mellit, Naruko, and Penticton) have been approved for craters on Mars.
 Please see the Gazetteer of Planetary Nomenclature for details.